When in the City Of Nawabs - Things To Do in Lucknow

 Chattar Manzil

-Also known as the ‘Umbrella Palace’, is a popular monument in Lucknow, Uttar Pradesh.
-It was used as a royal palace for the Nawabs of Awadh till Wajid Ali Shah shifted his residence to Qaiserbagh.
+Also known as the “Umbrella Palace,” Chattar Manzil is a prominent historical landmark in Lucknow, Uttar Pradesh.
+It once served as a royal residence for the Nawabs of Awadh until Wajid Ali Shah shifted his residence to Qaiserbagh.

-During the Sepoy Mutiny of 1857, part of the palace was damaged by the British, as the ruler and his wife fully supported the rebellion.
+During the Sepoy Mutiny of 1857, parts of the palace were damaged by the British forces, as the ruler and his consort had extended their support to the rebellion.
+Today, the monument stands as an enduring reminder of Lucknow’s royal heritage and its role in India’s freedom struggle.

 Janeshwar Mishra Park , The Piccadily Lucknow, Places to see in Lucknow